 About The Author

-[P]REHAB Head Of Content
+[P]rehab Head Of Content

 Sherif graduated from Temple University with a Bachelor’s of Science Degree and a concentration in Kinesiology.
 He then received his Doctorate of Physical Therapy Degree from DeSales University, graduating with honors of the professional excellence award and research excellence award.
 After his graduate studies, he served as Chief Resident of the St. Luke’s Orthopedic Physical Therapy Residency Program.
-Sherif is an active member of the American Physical Therapy Association (APTA), is an APTA Credentialed Clinical Instructor, and is a Board Certified Orthopedic Clinical Specialist.
+Sherif is an active member of the American Physical Therapy Association (APTA), is an APTA Credentialed Clinical Instructor, and is a Board Certified Orthopedic and Sports Clinical Specialist.
 Sherif focuses on understanding how movement impairments are affecting function while also promoting lifestyle changes in order to prevent recurrences of injury.
 His early treatment interests include running-related injuries, adolescent sports rehab, and ACL rehab in lower extremity athletes.
 He also has been involved in performance training for youth soccer players.
 Outside of working as a physical therapist, he enjoys traveling, running and cycling, following Philadelphia sports teams, and spending time with his family.
 Sherif is very excited to be a part of the [P]Rehab team where he can educate the society about how to take ownership of their movement-related goals!